HanoverStatsLabs/resources/labs/LabModelingBasic.md

 Now we want to examine how the mean reaction time might be affected by other predictors.
 We will start by considering one such predictor, the `iat` score.

-The `iat` score is the [*implicit-association test*](https://en.wikipedia.org/wiki/Implicit-association_test), which measures "the strength of a person's automatic associations between mental representations of objects in memory".
+The `iat` score is the [*implicit-association test*](https://en.wikipedia.org/wiki/Implicit-association_test) score, which measures "the strength of a person's automatic associations between mental representations of objects in memory".
 In this particular case, the iat was measuring the strength of association between race (black/white) and pictures of weapons.

-A graph is a good start, this would be a point plot and we will add a smooth line to it.
+A graph is a good start.
+This should be a point plot and we will add a smooth line to it.

-**Do this now**, use `ggplot` to draw a scatterplot of the `iat` score in the x-axis and the `time` in the y-axis, and use `geom_smooth` to add a smooth line through the fit.
+**Do this now**: use `ggplot` to draw a scatterplot of the `iat` score in the x-axis and the `time` in the y-axis, and use `geom_smooth` to add a smooth line through the fit.
 How would you describe the influence of `iat` on `time`?

 In a linear model we seek a formula that would describe in a linear way the response variable from the independent variables, accounting for a possible error.
 So the equation we are after would look like this:
 $$\textrm{time} = \beta_0 + \beta_1 \times \textrm{iat} + \epsilon$$